neutralinojs/neutralinojs.github.io/docs/release-notes/framework.md

 ```

 ### Configuration: custom configuration files
-The Neutralinojs framework typically loads the application configuration content from the `neutralino.config.json` file, but sometimes app developers need to use a custom configuration filename during development (i.e., For separating production and development environments).
+The Neutralinojs framework typically loads the application configuration content from the `neutralino.config.json` file, but sometimes app developers need to use a custom configuration filename during development (i.e., for separating production and development environments).
 Now, you can use the `--config-file=<filename>` internal command-line parameter to use a custom app configuration, as shown in the following example:

 ```bash
 ./myapp-linux_x64 --load-dir-res --config-file=neutralino-dev.config.json